FedeDP/libmodule/docs/src/module.rst

 Module easy API consists of a single-context multi-modules set of macros. |br|
 These macros make it easy and transparent to developer all of the module's internal mechanisms, providing a very simple way to use libmodule. |br|
-It enforces correct modularity too: each module must have its own source file.
+It enforces correct modularity too: each module must have its own source file. |br|

 .. c:macro:: m_is(state)